 Hopefully your plan won’t take effect for a long time, but estate planning is important even if you’re relatively young.
 Divorce can make estate planning more complicated, but it also makes it more critical.

 Let’s say you have a will naming your spouse as your heir.
 Your instructions will remain valid until your divorce.
 Thus, if you don’t want your soon-to-be ex-spouse to inherit your estate, update your estate plan as quickly as possible.
-The law will pass over your ex-spouse after the divorce — even if he or she is listed as your primary beneficiary.
+The law will pass over your ex-spouse after the divorce — even if they are listed as your primary beneficiary.

 You’ll also want to take the time to revisit arrangements for your children if both you and your former spouse were to pass away.
 Though you and your spouse may have previously agreed on a plan, that may change over the course of a divorce.